fikrinotes/100-days-of-code/README.md

 # Hi!
 I'm Fikri, and I've joined the #100DaysOfCode Challenge
-From now, August 2nd, 2023 to the next 100 days, i commit to consistently code without skipping any day. i will be focusing on [freecodecamp course], [the odin project], [euler projects]. i will keep track of my progress each day through this journal.
+From now, August 2nd, 2023 to the next 100 days, i commit to consistently code without skipping any day. i will be focusing on [freecodecamp course], [the odin project], [euler projects], or learning Laravel. i will keep track of my progress each day through this journal.

+## My Targets
+- Fluent in PHP (using Laravel Framework)
+- become a front-end professional
+- fluent in Javascript (using Node JS - MERN Stack)

 ## Contents